 Our regularly scheduled classroom volunteer trainings have been postponed indefinitely in response to COVID-19.
-We are working on creating an online version of our volunteer training.
-Please watch for announcements about online and classroom training on our Volunteers page.
+Instead, we’ve created an online volunteer training webinar.
+Please watch for announcements about upcoming training on our Volunteers page.
 You can also sign up to be notified of upcoming training via email.
-Finally, if you’re interested in getting a head start on solar training, there are several online classes currently being offered, for example see these classes from Heatspring.

 Our employees generally work from home offices so their in-person exposure to other staff is limited.
 When in the field, our employees are well versed in safety protocols and taking special care to use face masks and gloves as appropriate, to practice social distancing, and to avoid working if they are feeling ill or if they may have been exposed to the virus.
 Employees in the field participate in temperature checks for fever prior to starting on-site work.
 Permit offices are generally operating online so this limits exposure as well.